milanstuermer/milanstuermer.github.io/_publications/2023-banal-input.md

 collection: publications
 category: paper
 permalink: /publication/2023-banal-input
-excerpt: "Co-written with Mathias Denecke, is open-access, German-language paper contributes to an experimental collection that aims to document the passage in media history into a new era of ubiquitous AI."
+excerpt: "Co-written with Mathias Denecke, this open-access, German-language paper contributes to an experimental collection that aims to document the passage in media history into a new era of ubiquitous AI."
 date: 2023-01-04
 venue: "ChatGPT und andere 'Quatschmaschinen'.
 Gespräche mit Künstlicher Intelligenz"
 paperurl: "https://www.transcript-open.de/doi/10.14361/9783839469088-006"